Australia

 "We do not have time to manage a website"

-Your response: You don't manage it — we build it, maintain it, and update the menu when you need us to.
+Your response: You don't manage it.
+We build it, maintain it, and update the menu when you need us to.
 Your job is to cook.
 Ours is to make sure customers find you online.

 3